 The results of Misra’s study and other research suggest that technology may be reducing our attention and consequently our ability to empathize with others in negotiation and other realms.
 It may also be altering the degree to which we trust others, writes Ebner.

 Trust, an essential element in successful negotiation, enables cooperation, problem-solving, and conflict resolution.
 Yet “trust is literally under attack, in some spheres,” writes Ebner—think of the “fake news” that proliferated during the 2016 U.S. presidential election and President Donald Trump’s frequent dismissal of the news media’s accuracy.
-A 2016 Gallup survey indicated that trust in traditional institutions is at an all-time low.
+A 2016 Gallup survey indicated that trust in traditional institutions hit its lowest point ever.

 Meanwhile, what Ebner refers to as “peer trust”—our willingness to get into a stranger’s car (Lyft) or even bunk in his spare bedroom (Airbnb)—is thriving.
 At the same time that we greet traditional sources of information with increasing skepticism, we may find ourselves blindly trusting unfamiliar negotiation counterparts.